TorXakis/userdocs/stable/_sources/intro.rst.txt

 - The formal sematics of TorXakis will ensure unambiguous test results; and

 - Test effort is reduced.
-Instead of building and maintaining a collection of test cases, one only needs to build and maintain a model, from which TorXakis will automatically generate test cases.
+Instead of building and maintaining a collection of test cases, one only needs to build and maintain a model, from which TorXakis will automatically generate :index:`test cases`.